 If you like hotels, check out the top rated Lucca hotels.
 If you need to stay near the train station and just outside the walls, consider the Hotel Rex, very convenient if you're coming in by train; you can drop off your luggage, cross the street and in a couple of minutes are inside the walls and very near the action.

 If you prefer a vacation rental, HomeAway lists over 1000 in the Lucca area.

 Where to Eat

 Lucca offers up some pretty fine Tuscan cuisine.
 The restaurant most talked about is Ristorante Buca di Sant'Antonio.
 Have some farro soup, one of the oldest dishes in Italy and a favorite of Giacomo Puccini and Ezra Pound, according to the Restaurant's web site.
-For an informal and inexpensive meal, we like Trattoria da Leo (Review).
-Our current favorite for traditional cuisine of Lucca is Trattoria da Giulio, Via delle Conce, 45, in the northwest quadrant of the city, right near the walls.
+For an informal and inexpensive meal, try Trattoria da Leo.
+A favorite for traditional cuisine of Lucca is Trattoria da Giulio, Via delle Conce, 45, in the northwest quadrant of the city, right near the walls.

 The Villas of Lucca

-If you have a car, or find a tour, you can take in the Villas of Lucca, a string of grand villas and their formal gardens located to the north of Lucca and open to the public.
-Our favorite is Villa Torrigiani.
+If you have a car or find a tour, you can take in the Villas of Lucca, a string of grand villas and their formal gardens located to the north of Lucca and open to the public.
 If you do the whole tour, you'll end up in Collodi, where you can visit Collodi, the birthplace of Pinocchio, where you can visit the Pinocchio Park, great for the kids.